The human eye: anatomy, structure and function

 iris (iris)

-Two eye muscles run through the iris, which regulate the size of the pupil and thus adjust the pupil to the light conditions.
+Two eye muscles run through the iris, which regulate the size of the pupil and thus adapt the pupil to the light conditions.
 The iris also contains color pigments, which give the human eye its visible color.
 In addition to providing color, the color pigments of the iris have the function of intercepting light rays outside the pupil.

 Inner eye skin